AKushWarrior/should/README.md

 ```
 There's a few critical pieces here. the declaration starting with `var cap =` is creating a `Cap` object, which is the
 internal representation of a matcher.
 Cap takes three parameters: a `bool Function(dynamic)`, a `BaseShouldObject`, and
 a String.
 The first is your business logic, as seen above.
-The second is internal; it should **always be null**.
+The second is internal; it should **always be `this`**.
 The last
 is the debugging description of this matcher.
-Imagine the matcher in a sentence to come up with this: `2 should _____`.
+Imagine the matcher in a sentence to come up with this: `2 should (be negative)`.

 We could then use our matcher anywhere that both 'package:should/should.dart' and the extension from above have been imported.
 ```dart